Orientation in the World

 Philosophy to and from Kant with a research thesis that Kant’s aesthetics harbor a sensible account of intentionality.

-Philosophically oriented to questions of mind, mood, intentionality, receptivity, language, and normativity for which a grounding in the large 19th century (Rousseau through Nietzsche) is a methodological advantage.
+Philosophically oriented to questions of mind, mood, intentionality, receptivity, language, and normativity with a historical grounding in the large 19th century (Rousseau through Nietzsche).

 I am an Assistant Professor of Philosophy at the University of South Dakota where I teach history of philosophy and value theory (ethics and aesthetics) as well as an Honors seminar on “Cynics and Spies”.